mvn23/pyotgw/README.md

 ### Library Reference

 #### General
-pyotgw exposes its pyotgw class which uses [pyserial-asyncio](https://pyserial-asyncio.readthedocs.io/en/latest/) to connect to the OpenTherm Gateway.
+pyotgw exposes its OpenThermGateway class which uses [pyserial-asyncio](https://pyserial-asyncio.readthedocs.io/en/latest/) to connect to the OpenTherm Gateway.
-After initialization of the object, `pyotgw.connect()` should be used to establish a connection.
+After initialization of the object, `OpenThermGateway.connect()` should be used to establish a connection.
 The object will maintain the connection in the background, using it to send commands and continuously receive updates.
 The received information will be cached on the object for instant availability.
-The pyotgw object implements a watchdog to monitor the connection for inactivity.
-During `pyotgw.connect()`, an inactivity timeout can be set for this purpose.
+The OpenThermGateway object implements a watchdog to monitor the connection for inactivity.
+During `OpenThermGateway.connect()`, an inactivity timeout can be set for this purpose.
 Normally, the OpenTherm Gateway will send a message on its serial interface approximately every second.
 If no messages are received for the duration of the timeout, the watchdog will trigger a reconnection attempt.

 #### Getting Data
 There are multiple ways to get information from pyotgw.
-Calling `pyotgw.connect()` will request some initial information from the Gateway and return it in a dict.
-After this, the pyotgw object exposes quite a few methods which return values that are cached on the object.
-There is also the option to register a callback with `pyotgw.subscribe()` which will be called when any value changes.
+Calling `OpenThermGateway.connect()` will request some initial information from the Gateway and return it in a dict.
+After this, the OpenThermGateway object exposes quite a few methods which return values that are cached on the object.
+There is also the option to register a callback with `OpenThermGateway.subscribe()` which will be called when any value changes.

 #### Methods

 ---
-##### pyotgw()
+##### OpenThermGateway()
-The pyotgw constructor takes no arguments and returns an empty pyotgw object.
+The OpenThermGateway constructor takes no arguments and returns an empty OpenThermGateway object.

 ---
-##### pyotgw.add_alternative(_self_, alt, timeout=OTGW_DEFAULT_TIMEOUT)
+##### OpenThermGateway.add_alternative(_self_, alt, timeout=OTGW_DEFAULT_TIMEOUT)
 Add the specified data-ID to the list of alternative commands to send to the boiler instead of a data-ID that is known to be unsupported by the boiler.
 Alternative data-IDs will always be sent to the boiler in a Read-Data request message with the data-value set to zero.
 The table of alternative data-IDs is stored in non-volatile memory so it will persist even if the gateway has been powered off.
 This method supports the following arguments: